kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 }
 ```

 The API wasn't bad, just messy and not built for outside use.
-It took a *lot* of experimentation to decipher which properties I needed to send in my PUT requests to save updated newsletter drafts.
+It took a *lot* of experimentation to decipher which properties to send in PUT requests to save updated newsletter drafts.

 One of the hardest parts was reverse-engineering how Substack saved post contents.
 It looked like they were using [Prosemirror](https://prosemirror.net) and saving the text as one big JSON object.
 I had to write what was, as far as I knew, the world's only [Swift-language Markdown-Prosemirror converter](https://gist.github.com/kyle-n/ecbd81c97f2415a35356f197f9ccf965).
 I'm proud of that one.